absolutefunk/emews/README.md

 # emews
 eMews - scalable network experimentation and automation framework

 Please see emews_documentation.pdf for installation and usage.
-Zip file contains code.